 During the transition after summer‘s time of extra togetherness—it’s not surprising that some may experience separation anxiety.
 (And we’re talking about both kids and parents.)

-Separation anxiety may be heightened after so much time at home, but it’s also something families encounter on a regular basis.
+Separation anxiety may be heightened for babies born during the pandemic, but it’s also something many families encounter on a regular basis.
 Whether you’re worried about your kid’s separation anxiety, or your own, there are tactics that can make it easier.
 I spoke with Robyn Isman, a Boston area-based therapist specializing in anxiety and mom to two kids, to learn the best ways to prepare for and to cope with separation anxiety.

 Before talking strategy, Isman shared how to recognize if your child is struggling with separation anxiety.
 It’s normal for kids to be sad when a parent leaves, however, it may be a sign of separation anxiety if when you return, your child is not soothed by your presence.
 This may be displayed with crying, tantrums, or toy throwing.

 These actions can indicate that they are developing a fear around separation.
 If you think your child may be experiencing separation anxiety, or you’d like to get ahead of it, here are some trusted tactics to try.

 Encourage independent play